Introduction: The Love of Wisdom

 The Telos of Sex is Love

 No place is purpose more missed and the telos more distorted than in sex.
 Sex was created “good.”
 In fact, the first commandment is to “be fruitful and multiply.”
 Before the creation was marred by evil, sex was part of a well ordered life.
 It expressed the beauty and the joy and the good of creation.
 But sex is only one aspect of our sacrosanct identity.
 Sex is not the purpose of life but part of the fruit of a good life.
-To elevate sex to the purpose of life is like using a hammer to drive nails through a board, but miss the wall.
+To elevate sex to the purpose of life is like where can i online using a hammer to drive nails through a board, but miss the wall.
 If you miss a stud when you nail in a nail, the board will not be attached to the wall.
 Sex without telos in human beings is like driving nail after nail into a board but driving each nail through to empty air.
 Each act misses the mark.